 Toys that calm anxiety and improve behavior

-Children with emotional and behavioral disorders like ADHD, need to balance fun and calm their anxiety while playing or just sitting down, maybe in a doctor’s office waiting impatiently for his turn.
+Children with emotional and behavioral disorders like ADHD and Autism, need to balance fun and calm their anxiety while playing or just sitting down, maybe in a doctor’s office waiting impatiently for his turn.

 Usually, they thrive on holding on to something familiar to them like a favorite toy or a calming thing like a pillow.